-If you divide the photo in half with a fulcrum in the middle, you can place objects in different parts of the scene to make the photo appear balanced or unbalanced.
+If you divide this photo in half with a fulcrum in the middle, you can place objects in different parts of the scene, making the photo appear balanced or unbalanced.

-For example, you may have a small and a large object, which would be impossible to balance at equal distances from the center of the photo, but if you place the smaller object to the far edge of the frame and the larger object slightly off center then the balance becomes a lot better resolved – just like it would be in real life with actual weights on a scale.
+For example, you have a small and a large object which would be impossible to balance at equal distances from the center of the photo.
+If you place the smaller object to the far edge of the frame and the larger object slightly off center, the balance becomes a lot better resolved – just as it would be with actual weights on a scale.

-If you compare the visual weights of the 2 primary subjects in the photo below from reader Timothy Sax, you’ll see that the slightly off-center subject is counter balanced by their smaller shadow being at the edge of the photo.
+If you compare the visual weights of the two primary subjects in the photo below from reader Timothy Sax, you’ll see that the slightly off-center subject is counter balanced by their smaller shadow situated at the edge of the photo.

-Unusual placement of a single object, dynamic tension, and single leading lines all help to unbalance a photo as they produce a feeling of unresolved tention like in the photo below.
+Unusual placement of a single object, dynamic tension and single leading lines all help to unbalance a photo as they produce the feeling of unresolved tension, demonstrated in the photo below.

-Balance is of course much more complicated then just weighing out a couple objects in a photo, as it’s uncommon for you to actually see two objects sitting on a solid base, outside of architecture, symmetry and reflections.
+Balance is, of course, much more complicated than simiply weighing out a couple of objects in a photo; it’s uncommon to actually see two objects sitting on a solid base outside of architecture, symmetry and reflections.

 Balanced or Unbalanced?

-If you’re purposely looking to add dynamic tension to your photos then you’re going to automatically find that the tension itself acts as a techn

-ique for unbalancing the photo.
+If you’re looking to add dynamic tension to your photos, you’ll immediately find that the tension itself acts as a technique for unbalancing the photo.

-In the photo below it would be hard to find the center of gravity as the image goes outwards from the photo in so many contrasting directions, and the small detail in the top lefthand corner of the photo is even more distracting.
+In the photo below, it’s hard to find the center of gravity as the image goes outwards from the photo in so many contrasting directions.
+The small detail in the top lefthand corner is even more distracting.

-This unbalanced technique can change the subject from the obvious to the seemingly insignificant by sparking the curiosity of the viewer and making them want to look at something that they think they’re not supposed to be looking at.
+This unbalanced technique can change the subject from the obvious to the seemingly insignificant by sparking the curiosity of the viewer, making them want to look at something that they think they’re not ‘supposed’ to be looking at.

 In the photo below, the fireworks seem to balance out the weight of the stage.
 Even though the stage is clearly a lot wider, the overall size of the fireworks and their vertical positioning creates a downforce for the left side of the image.

 A Note to Finish

-You may find it frustrating at times that they’re not seeing all your hard work, but that’s not what’s important, it’s the creation of a photo that you and your peers know is good, that is.
+You may find it frustrating at times that they’re not seeing all your hard work but that’s not what’s important.
+It’s the creation of a photo that you and your peers know is good, that is.

-The more aware you are of the effects of balance on your photos, the better your photography will be, so it pays to think about how you want to portray your image before you pick up your camera.
+The more aware you are of the effects of balance on your photos, the better your photography will be; it pays to think about how you want to portray your image before picking up your camera.